Breast Cancer Side Effects: Lymphedema

 Characteristics of Lymphedema

 For women with breast cancer, lymphedema usually occurs in the arm.
 Lymphedema can develop within a few days or even a few years after breast cancer treatment.
+Studies estimate that approximately 20-40% of breast cancer survivors develop lymphedema.
 Symptoms include:

 - Skin puffiness or swelling